Diverted Flight: Am I Owed Compensation?

 As prohibitive weather and ATC restrictions fall within extraordinary circumstances, airlines owe no compensation in this case.

-Flight diverted due to onboard medical emergency.
+Flight diversions due to onboard medical emergency

 We’ve all seen it in movies.
 A passenger on a plane suddenly feels unwell and flight attendants start looking for a medically-trained passenger on board.
 A heart attack, a stroke or another life threatening health issue may occur anytime anywhere, even on a plane.
 In such unfortunate circumstances, the pilot may choose to divert the flight so that the person can be offered adequate care.

-Sometimes, a diversion may be prudent even when the plane is close to its destination.
+Sometimes, a diversion may be necessary even when the plane is close to its destination.
 If the arrival place is remote and it has little or no medical support capability, the pilot may have to divert the plane to a suitable location.

 Hospitals and on-call services have contracts with airlines to provide medical advice 24/7.
 So the pilot and dispatchers consults them and decides on a diversion airport with adequate medical facilities.
+And while this type of flight disruption is unpleasant, passengers are not owed flight diversion compensation since medical emergencies are extraordinary circumstances.

-Flight diversions related to mechanical malfunctions.
+Flight diversions related to mechanical malfunctions

 Another film script favourite: travellers are enjoying their flight and suddenly the pilot makes an announcement.
 One of the engines has stopped working.
 With everyone’s safety in mind, the pilot decides to redirect the plane to the nearest convenient airport.

 Unlike emergency landing, flight diversions occur when there are flight safety concerns.
-For example, a drop in cabin pressure, strong engine vibration.
+For example, a drop in cabin pressure or strong engine vibration.
 These require the expertise of aircraft technicians or engineers.
 So after the diverted plane lands at the alternate airport, passengers are placed on a replacement aircraft and can resume their journey.

 Technical issues diversions and compensation